doranbae/shinko/README.md

-## Playing Shinko, a mobile game, with reinforcement learning
+# Playing Shinko with reinforcement learning
 Shinko is a mobile puzzle game where you need to make added sum to 5 using blocks given to you.
 ![shinko](images/shinko_google_store.png)